Recently gluten-free and once a baker by profession, my mission is to adapt old favorite recipes to make this lifestyle change tastier!

-Recently gluten-free for health reasons, my baking world was rocked.
+I recently went gluten-free for health reasons, and my baking world was rocked.
 I have found that there are so many GF recipes out there that simply don't work or just don't taste good.
-Too many different flours are involved and I missed my old recipes.
+Too many different flours are involved, and I missed my old recipes.

-- Take butter out ahead of time.
+- Take out the butter ahead of time.
 It must be room temperature, or it will be difficult to work with.

-- Grease/oil your spoon before measuring out molasses.
-Then just push off the spoon with a spatula.
+- Grease/oil your spoon before measuring out the molasses.
+Then just push it off the spoon with a spatula.

 - Use lime or lemon juice for the icing.
 Only limes are available where I live.